By Rebecca Alwine, Army Spouse

 2. New Neighbors

 Most houses are the same.
 Bedrooms, bathrooms, backyard, fence, garage, good kitchen, bad kitchen.
 The oddities and changes you can live with for a few years, but the scariest part about a new house is the unknown part: the neighbors.
 What are they like?
 Do they have kids the same age as yours?
 Or maybe an older kid that babysits?
-Do they have a yappy, annoying dog?
-Do they have a loud car?
+Do they have a yappy, annoying dog or a loud car?
 Do they like late night parties or demand observation of quiet hours?
 The neighbors clearly make or break the house.
 And they’re the one thing that isn’t included in any tour, description, or photo.
 That’s some scary stuff, folks.

 3. Boxes, Boxes, and more Boxes